 A hair mask from a UK brand made with 100% natural ingredients that promise to nourish, feed and penetrate your hair strands.
 The phytokeratin in it is a plant derived hydrolyzed protein from corn, wheat or soy that will help you reach hair health and balance.

 Ingredients: Avocado Oil, Grapeseed Oil, Pumpkin Seed Oil, Shea Butter, Phytokeratin, Provitamin B5.

 #6| Tropic Isle Living Black Castor Oil Protein Conditioner

-Ingredients in this conditioning mask couldn’t be more know or natural than the ones you find in this jar.
+Ingredients in this conditioning mask couldn’t be more known or natural than the ones you find in this jar.
 Mayonnaise is an ingredient often used in DIY concoctions for its ability to provide strength, softness and shine to the hair.
 I’ve even shared my own recipe here.
-However, because the protein in it is not hydrolysed it will not be able to penetrate the hair strand since it is too big.
+However, because the protein in it is not hydrolyzed it will not be able to penetrate the hair strand since it is too big.
 Instead, it will work on the outer structure of the hair, the cuticle layers, it is, therefore, a light treatment.

 Ingredients: Mayonnaise, Jamaican Black Castor Oil, Vitamin E, Avocado Oil, Apple Cider Vinegar, Mustard Oil, Grape Seed Oil, Lavender Oil, Pimento Oil.

 #7| Shea Moisture Jamaican Black Castor Oil Strengthen, Grow & Restore Treatment Masque